GOPIMANDAPALLI/API_INTEGRATION_AND_DATA_VISUALIZATION/README.md

-*DESCRIPTION FOR USING MATPLOTLIB FOR TASK* :
+*DESCRIPTION FOR WITHOUT USING OPENWEATHERMAP FOR THE TASK* :

 This Python program, developed using the Matplotlib library, creates a visual representation of temperature data over a specific time range for a user-specified city.
 Upon execution, the user is prompted to enter a city name, which is then used in the chart title to personalize the output.
 The program uses predefined temperature and time values—six data points representing hourly temperatures from 6:00 AM to 11:00 AM.
 These values are stored in two lists: temperature and time.
 Using the matplotlib.pyplot module, a line graph is plotted with custom markers, colors, and font styles to enhance visual clarity.
 The graph includes a title, labeled X (Time) and Y (Temperature) axes, and a grid for better readability.
 Although the program does not fetch real-time data, it effectively demonstrates how to use Matplotlib to plot static data and is useful for learning how to visualize temperature trends in a simple, user-interactive way.